A Geometry-Aware AI Emulator for the Coupled Whole Atmosphere from Earth Surface to the Ionosphere and Thermosphere: Method

+Here $\theta$ is colatitude, $\phi$ is longitude, $K_{\ell m}$ is the learned spectral filter, and L is the maximum retained spherical-harmonic degree.

-The CAM-NET backbone structure comprises three major components: (1) an input encoder that projects raw atmospheric variables into a latent space and incorporates positional embeddigns to preserve spatial structure, (2) spectral convolutional layers based on SFNO that operate in the frequency domain, and (3) a decoder that reconstructs predictions in physical space.
+The CAM-NET backbone structure comprises three major components: (1) an input encoder that projects atmospheric variables into a latent space and incorporates positional embeddings to preserve spatial structure, (2) spectral convolutional layers based on SFNO that operate in the frequency domain, and (3) a decoder that reconstructs predictions in physical space.
 Each SFNO layer projects the input into spectral space, applies spectral filtering, and returns to physical space with residual connections and Multi-Layer Perceptrons (MLPs).

-To enhance long-term predictions, CAM-NET includes a multi-step training phase.
-Following an initial phase 20 training epochs, the model switched to multi-step prediction.
-In this phase, the loss function is computed over T consecutive time steps, allowing the model to minimize accumulated across rollouts:
+To test whether CAM-NET can remain stable when used as a forecasting surrogate, the model is trained in two stages.
+In the first warm-start stage, it learns the single-step mapping from time t to t + $\delta t$.
+In the second stage, the model is rolled forward for K successive steps using its own predictions as inputs, and the loss is accumulated across the rollout.
+This closed-loop training reduces exposure bias and directly targets the error growth that arises during autoregressive whole-atmosphere prediction.

-Figure \ref{fig:camnet} summarizes the architecture of the CAM-NET backbone, which leverages the Spherical Fourier Neural Operator (SFNO) for global modeling on the sphere \cite{bonev2023modelling}.
+Figure \ref{fig:camnet} summarizes the architecture of the CAM-NET backbone.
 The process begins with input data (``truth’’), then passed through an encoder that integrates positional embeddings to preserve spatial structures.
 Each SFNO block centers around a Fourier transform pipeline $\mathcal{F}^{-1} \circ \kappa \circ \mathcal{F}$, where $\mathcal{F}$ denotes the SHT and $\kappa$ is a complex-valued, frequency-wise learnable filter.
 This block effectively performs global convolution on the sphere by manipulating spectral coefficients.
 To reduce memory usage and capture multiscale behavior, SFNO blocks also incorporate up- and down-scaling by truncating high-frequency modes in $\mathcal{F}$ or evaluating $\mathcal{F}^{-1}$ at higher spatial resolution.
-Point-wise MLPs follow each spectral operation to extract localized features while maintaining rotational equivariance.
+Point-wise MLPs follow each spectral operation to introduce local nonlinear feature mixing.
+The spherical-harmonic transform preserves the global spherical representation, although static fields and positional embeddings mean that the full network is not strictly rotation-equivariant.
 Finally, outputs from all SFNO layers are passed to a decoder that reconstructs the full-field prediction in physical space.